and self-motivated students wishing to explore major courses of study not

 interdisciplinary major (see below).

-write a justification for this major, articulating its overarching theme and
+- The student writes a justification for this major, articulating its overarching theme and

 the proposed major and its justification.